mratsim/Arraymancer/README.md

 Reminder: The final interface is still **work in progress.**

-You can also watch the following animated [deep learning demo](https://github.com/edubart/arraymancer-demos) which shows live training via [nim-plotly](https://github.com/brentp/nim-plotly).
+You can also watch the following animated [neural network demo](https://github.com/Vindaar/NeuralNetworkLiveDemo) which shows live training via [nim-plotly](https://github.com/brentp/nim-plotly).

 #### Fizzbuzz with fully-connected layers (also called Dense, Affine or Linear layers)
 Neural network definition extracted from [example 4](examples/ex04_fizzbuzz_interview_cheatsheet.nim).